integrations/microsoft-teams/Readme.md

 <p align="left"><img width="500" alt="Deployment status" src="images/TeamsDeploymentStatus.png"></p>

 #### Updates to the app permissions for deployment notifications
-To receive the above notification you need to grant access for Teams integration in your GitHub organization.
+To receive the above notifications you need to grant access for Microsoft Teams in your GitHub organization.

-"deployments" is a default enable feature similar to "issues", "pulls", "commits".
+"deployments" is a default enabled feature similar to "issues", "pulls", "commits".
 However, you will not get deployment notifications unless you grant permissions in your organization.
-You need to be an organization admin to grant permissions.

 **Existing susbcriptions:**
 - Your existing subscriptions will continue to work.
 However you will not recieve deployment notification until you grant permissions.